Ekinoxis-evm/ETHGlobal-LFGHO/README.md

 https://lucid.app/lucidchart/fd53cf61-4a8c-4ff5-ad8a-6c2672f0d797/edit?viewport_loc=-333%2C-783%2C3043%2C1669%2C0_0&invitationId=inv_32d242e9-480f-49d9-ac14-010a320a2078

 # **PROJECT**
-**A tokenized AMLCFT Compliant Ramp to get a Colombia Stablecoin (COPX) Colaterized with GHO.
-This Dashboard will allows you manage your Vault of COPX/GHO to pay real services (eg. local restaurants) with automated debit payments from your Vault or withdraw GHO to use it in Crypto Ecosystem..**
+** tokenized AMLCFT Compliant Ramp to get a Colombia Stablecoin (COPX) Colaterized with GHO.
+This Dashboard allows you Recharge your Vault of COPX/GHO to pay real services (eg. local restaurants) with automated debit payments from your Vault or withdraw GHO to use it in Crypto Ecosystem.**